miccai2020paper1600/miccai2020paper1600/README.md

 All final experiments (for publicly available data) could be built via configs in `config/exp_holdout`.
-To successfully process data and build-run experiemnts one need to change core paths `iw/path.py`.
+To successfully process data and build-run experiments one need to change core paths `iw/path.py`.

+Validation experiments could be built via configs in `config/exp_val`.
+It includes hyperparameters search for the Focal Loss. ([TODO] Vis. notebook & froc data for val exp)

 ## Experiment Reproduction
 To run a single experiment please follow the steps below: